Understanding Einstein’s Special Relativity Physics

 img_5858-1

-Absolute future and past in Relativty
+Absolute future and past in Relativity

-Absolute future and past in Relativty
+Absolute future and past in Relativity

 Relative past and future